kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 {{% /notice %}}

-For static upstream clusters that you set up through Helm templates, use the `gloo.gatewayProxies.NAME.tcpKeepaliveTimeSeconds` setting to change the keep-alive timeout value (default is 60s).
-For Helm chart values, see the [Enterprise Gloo Gateway]({{< versioned_link_path fromRoot="/reference/helm_chart_values/enterprise_helm_chart_values/" >}}) reference docs.
+For static upstream clusters that you set up through Helm templates, use the `gloo.gatewayProxies.NAME.tcpKeepaliveTimeSeconds` setting to change the keepalive timeout value (default is 60s).
+For an overview of available Helm values, see the [Enterprise Gloo Gateway]({{< versioned_link_path fromRoot="/reference/helm_chart_values/enterprise_helm_chart_values/" >}}) reference docs.

-You cannot change the `tcp_keepalive_intvl` and `tcp_keepalive_probes` values.
+Note that you cannot change the `tcp_keepalive_intvl` and `tcp_keepalive_probes` values.
 The default values are used instead.

 To check the default values for your system: